-On we go, to the top 10 ways to know the Earth is unequivocally, absolutely, positively, 100% not flat!
+On we go, to the top 10 ways to unequivocally, absolutely, positively prove the Earth isn’t flat.

-Aristotle (who made quite a lot of observations about the spherical nature of the Earth) noticed that during lunar eclipses (when the Earth’s orbit places it directly between the Sun and the Moon, creating a shadow in the process), the shadow on the Moon’s surface is round.
-This shadow is the planet's, and it’s a great clue about the spherical shape of the Earth.
+Aristotle (who made quite a lot of observations about the spherical nature of the Earth) noticed that during lunar eclipses (when the Earth’s orbit places it directly between the sun and the moon, creating a shadow in the process), the silhouette on the satellite’s surface is round.
+This shadow is the planet’s, and it’s a great piece of round-Earth evidence.

 Since the earth is rotating (see the “Foucault Pendulum” experiment for a definite proof, if you are doubtful), the consistent oval-shadow it produces in each and every lunar eclipse proves that the earth is not only round but spherical—absolutely, utterly, beyond a shadow of a doubt not flat.